aifoundry-org/et-platform/esperanto-tools-libs/docs/contents.rst

 Esperanto Runtime Purpose
 -------------------------

-The primary prupose that the Esperanto runtime serves is to abstract to the user the interactions with the real hardware device and the Esperanto PCIe driver.
+The primary purpose that the Esperanto runtime serves is to abstract to the user the interactions with the real hardware device and the Esperanto PCIe driver.

 Runtime API Flavors
 __________________

-The Espranto Runtime has both a C and a C++ flavor.
+The Esperanto Runtime has both a C and a C++ flavor.
 The implementation is done in C++ and is the primarily supported API.
 The C-API just wrapps the C++ implementation

 * C-API is described in :ref:`file_C-API_etrt.h`